watsang/masterthesis-2014-2015/README.md

 In the second semester, the data from the experiments was analysed.
 External data was pulled from the RAST-database and evaluated in the analysis.
 Finally, a simple recommender engine was built.
 The files can be found in [Modelling](./Modelling).

-For my thesis I had to write a literature review on diversity indices in microbial ecology.
 I wouldn't have understood the literature nearly as well without some helpful pointers.
+Folks who are interested to learn more about the role of diversity indices in microbial ecology can find this in [Literature_research](./Literature_research)